 St Anne's also offers Assistant Deans and a Peer Support Team made up of students who have been trained by the University Counselling Service to provide a non-judgemental, confidential, informal listening service to their peers at St Anne’s.
 They attend regular welfare events, are available for chats when needed and hold a weekly informal drop-in hour.
 They are all approachable and friendly and do their best to help.
-Their names and contact numbers are advertised around College and can be requested from the Disabilities Adviser or the JCR/MCR representatives.
+Their names and contact numbers are advertised around College and can be requested from the Disabilities Coordinator or the JCR/MCR representatives.

 The College is fully committed to fulfilling our obligations under the relevant legislation (notably Special Educational Needs and Disability Act of 2001 or SENDA), and encourage students to be open about their disabilities and to discuss their needs with the College’s Disability Adviser, Sheila Smith.